 The Times

-Este archivo solo abarca los artículos del periódico incorporados a este sitio a partir del 1 de diciembre de 2006.
+Este archivo solo abarca los artículos del periódico incorporados a este sitio a partir del 1 de octubre de 2006.

 Nota informativa: The Times es un periódico publicado en el Reino Unido.
 Fue fundado por John Walter en 1785.
 Tiene implementado un «muro de pago» por lo que es necesario suscribirse para tener acceso a todos sus contenidos.
 Más información en su página de suscripción.